codekrolik2/Werk2/Docs/Call Graph.md

 FLOW_STARTED:flowStart -.-> FLOW_STARTED:flowStart
 ```
 Since we're obligated to test all possible call indirections to be acyclic, modeling the invocation of all existing functions as Flows would definitely be a part of our check.
 The example above shows calling of raw function `flowStart` as a standalone Flow.
 Thus, inheriting Engine context in new projection contexts (like Listener Call) could potentially create call indirection loop situations when no simple remediation by restructuring is possible.
+P.S. also, due to "everything is a Flow" semantics, if we indirect it to, say, Exec - in case engine's listeners are projected, not just Exec bindings will trigger.
+In fact, engine's Flow, Step, Exec and Transit binding will all trigger due to the fact that Exec will be run in the context of anonymous Flow, anonymous Step with anonymous "#exit" Transit attached.
+I see that as somewhat unexpected, counterintuitive and rarely desirable.

 Q2: Providing a custom context in `CallInNewProjectionContext` use case?
 A2: There is no reason for introducing this additional layer of complexity.
 The way it looks right now - things are flexible enough the way they are.